backdrop-contrib/filehash/README.md

 A checkbox in File Hash settings allows duplicate uploaded files to be rejected.
 This feature should be considered a proof-of-concept - you likely want better UX for such a feature.
-Note, in Drupal 7, empty files are not considered duplicate files, as such "files" may represent remote media assets, etc.
+Note, in Backdrop, empty files are not considered duplicate files, as such "files" may represent remote media assets, etc.

 If you want to use the BLAKE2b hash algorithm, either the Sodium PHP extension